tobsirl/AWS-Certified-DevOps-Engineer/README.md

 Elastic Beanstalk Application - an application is a collection of things relating to an application - a container / folder EB Application Versions - a specific labeled version of deployable code for an application.
 The source bundle is store on S3.
+EB Environments - containers of infrastructure and configuration for a specific application version.